 How AI Vision Became Popular

 Despite computer vision being developed at such an early time, it only rose to popularity in the last ten years.
-When the technology became more easily accessible by programmers of all experience levels, it started being used in a variety of Computer Vision applications.
-AI vision has been implemented in thousands of computer programs and products since 2010.
+When the technology became more easily accessible by programmers of all experience levels, it started being used in various Computer Vision applications.
+As a result, AI vision has been implemented in thousands of computer programs and products since 2010.

 Popular Computer Vision Use Cases